-The following paragraphs have been edited, starting at line 793, including the addition of a new data table (Table 2).
+The following paragraphs have been edited, starting at line 793, including the addition of a new table (Table 2).
 Underlining indicates edits made during this round of revisions.

 In addition, climatologies of nutrient concentrations indicate that at times, phytoplankton growth may not be limited by nutrients (Conkright et al. 2002).
-Analysis of the eddy-centric composites of surface macro-nutrient (NO3, NH4, PO4) in the simulations indicated that on average, both NO3 and NH4 are below their respective half-saturation constants in eddies of both polarities (Table 2), suggesting that nitrate and ammonium concentrations likely act to constrain diatom growth rates.
+Analysis of the eddy-centric composites of surface macro-nutrient (NO3, NH4, PO4) concentrations in the simulations indicate that on average, both NO3 and NH4 are below their respective half-saturation constants for uptake by diatoms in eddies of both polarities (Table 2).
+This suggests that nitrogen is indeed limiting for diatoms in an average sense.
 Small phytoplankton do not appear to be limited by NO3 or NH4 in eddies (Table 2).
 The surface concentration of PO4 does not appear to be limiting phytoplankton growth in Gulf Stream eddies.